-1. () This Ordinance may be called the [Balochistan] Vagrancy Ordinance, 1958.
+1. Short title, extent and commencement.
+(1) This Ordinance may be called the West Pakistan Vagrancy Ordinance, 1958.

-4[(2) It extends to the whole of the Province of ?Balochistan] except the Tribal Areas.]
+1[(2) It extends to the whole of the Province of West Pakistan except the Tribal Areas.]

 (3) It shall come into force in such area or areas and on such date or dates as Government may, by notification, direct.